 You can choose which information to display in the log through the Tools > FME Options > Translation menu.
-The options button on the right of the log window also displays the Translation options.
+The options button on the toolbar also displays the Translation options.

 A useful option under Tools > FME Options > Translation is the ability to turn log timestamp information on or off:

 Log timestamps indicate the absolute date and time for each step of the translation process.
 They also show the time taken by FME to process the previous stage and the cumulative time taken to reach that point in the translation.

 You should keep Log timestamp information enabled.
 The messages might add to the amount of content in the window but they can be very useful when trying to analyze a translation.

 In general, FME performance can be slowed by the contents of the log window scrolling past.
 This is especially true when there are many features that all trigger the same warning.
 Keep the log window closed or resized to a minimum when running a translation.
 You can open the window again for inspection after the translation is complete.

 See Interpreting the Log for information on interpreting the contents of the log.

 Note: Because some FME functionality is implemented using a third-party library (for example, GeoDatabase writing uses Esri ArcObjects), some information in the log window is reported directly from a product.